-Do the little “less important” things afterward, because you know, the moment you wake up, you’re more productive by then than you are later (depending on the person).
+Do the little "less important" things afterwards, because you know, the moment you wake up, you're more productive by then than you are later (depending on the person).

 At the end of the day, once you've completed the tasks, you'll feel a sense of "success" and "achievement".
 Actually, it's more of a "finally I get to take a break!"

 You can achieve this by also writing your tasks down on a planner.
 What better way to get a psychical planner and write these task down while you check them off your list throughout the day.
-I recommend getting an Erin Condren or Simplified by Emily Ley planner.
+I recommend getting an Erin Condren planner.